+Cloud Atlas by David Mitchell.
 David Mitchell is a god of words.
-A brilliant, utterly divine artist that pushes creative boundaries beyond akin to Shakespeare, Virginia Woolf, Marcel Proust, Mary Shelley and their more modern equivalents (to which I’ll go more into on future posts).
+A brilliant, utterly divine artist that pushes creative boundaries beyond akin to Shakespeare, Virginia Woolf, Marcel Proust, Mary Shelley, and their more modern equivalents (to which I’ll go more into in future posts).

 When I first read Cloud Atlas, I waited for someone to jerk me from the blinding Utopian tunnel I suddenly found myself floundering, gasping in the radiance of such wit.
 It was all consuming.
 It pivoted my life into a rebirth of everything sublime and whole.
 I know no other words that gifted me with such beauty, hope, weightiness, and wisdom.